reglue4go/gh-pages/view/README.md

 #### [TagCompiler](#view-resolver-methods)

 Tags are aliases to existing view compilers.
 They are used to associate extensions with compilers.
-If you wish to use an HTML compiler for compiling files with .htm extension, simply tag the html compiler with an htm extension.
+If you wish to use an HTML compiler for compiling files with .htm extension, simply tag the html compiler with an htm extension by calling the TagCompiler method.

 #### [Share](#view-resolver-methods)